Table of Contents

 7. Water Bottle

 Bring your own water bottle!
 It’s way easier to drink out of opposed to a hospital cup during labor and even after birth.
+These Contigo water bottles with the spout– seriously the BEST for drinking out of during labor.

 8. Nursing Pads